jweiland-net/glossary2/Documentation/Developer/API/Index.rst

 Glossary API
 ============

-Since glossary2 we deliver a new Glossary API which you can use to implement a Glossary Index (A-Z list) into your own extension.
+Since glossary2 4.0.0 we deliver a new Glossary API which you can use to implement a Glossary Index (A-Z list) into your own extension.
 All the magic you need you'll find in GlossaryService class.

 Build Glossary
 ==============

-In class GlossaryService you will find just one public method called `buildGlossary` which you have to use.
+In class GlossaryService you will find public method called `buildGlossary` which you have to use.
 As our API does not know the table to use and does not know further WHERE conditions, it is up to you to deliver a QueryBuilder instance as first argument.
 We prefer to create a new method within your Repository like `getQueryBuilderToFindAllEntries`.